swifthand/gift_wrap/README.md

 ## What does that mean?

-A presenter is just a decorator that is concerned with a presentation layer within some project.
-GiftWrap provides a simple way to _wrap a domain entity_ (i.e. "model") for purposes of decorating it with said presentational logic.
+A presenter is just a decorator that is specifically concerned with the presentation layer.
+GiftWrap provides a simple way to "wrap" a domain entity (e.g. model) for the purpose of decorating it with said presentational logic.

-Presentational logic rarely belongs deep in your core domain's code, but throwing together classes to house it elsewhere can feel like a chore comprised mostly of boilerplate.
-GiftWrap reduces this, and is lightweight enough that reading the source in its entirety should take only a few minutes.
-The core module weighs in at about 70 lines of code sans comments, **no depedenecies**, and even the optional helpers for those who use ActiveRecord weigh in at just 30 lines, give or take.
+That sort of "view logic" almost never belongs deep in the core code of your domain entities.
+Yet somehow throwing together classes to house it elsewhere can feel like a chore comprised mostly of boilerplate.

+GiftWrap removes this feeling while also being lightweight enough that reading the entire source takes only a few minutes.
+The core module weighs in at **about 70 lines of code and no depedenecies**.
+Even the optional helpers for those who use ActiveRecord weigh in at only an additional 30 lines of code, give or take.

 ## Other Options